 Then Berry said, “When I come back in town, we’ve gotta talk.”
 I found out that Berry had written hit songs for Jackie Wilson, who was one of my favorite artists.
 So I said, “Well, I’ve couple tunes for you to play for Jackie” (laughs).
 He says, “Well, I’ve got enough songs that I wrote myself, but I’ll see you when I get back.”

 A month later, I met Berry at his apartment—he said he was opening up a new company.
 At the time, I wanted to be an artist, so I played some songs with me singing.
-Berry said, “Man, you’re songs are good, but you’re voice…that’s for shit” (laughs).
+Berry said, “Man, your songs are good, but your voice…that’s for shit” (laughs).
 “But I want you to be the A&R man for my new company…you’re gonna be in charge.”

 Then I said, “Let me get this straight—I can sign anybody I want?”
 Berry said, “You’re in charge of the music, you’ve got it…you know the musicians and you know what’s goin’ on.”

 Then at that moment, Smokey Robinson walks in—I knew Smokey from school.
 He asked Berry, “Hey, what’s Mickey doin’ here?”
 Berry said, “He’s gonna be the A&R man for the company.”
 Smokey then said, “Oh man, great.
 I’ve got a session tomorrow.
 Can you get me a couple musicians?”
 I said, “You got it—I can get any of the musicians…I know just what you need.”
 So that’s how we started (at Motown), with a handshake.
 It was just me, Berry, Smokey and a few other writers.

 Here’s a video of Bruce Springsteen performing the hit “Devil with a Blue

 which was co-written by William “Mickey” Stevenson.